HomeGamingSubway Surfers

 Good alternatives if you want more

-And if precision and timing are what you actually enjoy about dodging trains, a skill game such as the one in our 8 Ball Pool tips for iPad rewards the same kind of careful, deliberate input on the bigger screen.
-For a wider shortlist of what runs and feels great on a tablet, our roundup of the best gaming apps and the full Gaming hub are good next stops.
+And if precision and timing are what you actually enjoy about dodging trains, a skill game such as the one in our 8 Ball Pool tips for iPad rewards the same careful, deliberate input on the bigger screen.
+For a wider shortlist of what runs and feels good on a tablet, our roundup of the best gaming apps and the full Gaming hub are good next stops.

 FAQ